 - Designate a sober driver if you intend to consume alcohol and will require a ride home or to another designation afterwards.

 - Plan summer parties at your own house, to minimize your risk of drinking and driving.
-You can also arrange to have a sober party or designate drivers to help your guests out as well.
+Designate drivers for everyone’s safety.

-- Require all passengers to wear a Coast Guard-approved life jacket when boating.
+- Have all boat passengers use only Coast Guard-approved life preservers.

 - Prohibit alcohol consumption when boating or designate a sober individual as driver.